gabbor/jwalker/README.md

 - Dijkstra ([Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm))

 ### Local searches
-A Local search algorithm starts from an initial problem configuration (usually randomly picked) and iteratively apply moves in order to get close to a solution.
-Only the found solution is returned, while the path that brings from the initial configuration to the solution is not of interest when using these kind of algorithms.
+A Local search algorithm starts from an initial problem status (usually randomly picked) and iteratively apply moves in order to get close to a solution.
+Only the found solution is returned, while the path that brings from the initial status to the solution is not of interest when using these kind of algorithms.

 **The correctness of the found solution is not guaranteed**.
-If the search does not find a correct solution it returns a configuration that is as much close as possible to correctness.
+If the search does not find a correct solution it returns a status that is as much close as possible to correctness.

 Implements the [LocalSearch](src/main/java/eth/epieffe/jwalker/LocalSearch.java) interface.
 #### built-in local searches: